 Most claims go to the County Court (or Sheriff Court in Scotland).
 For these the time limit is generally six months (less one day) from the time of the discrimination.
 However:

 However, some claims will go to an employment tribunal.
 For these the time limit is generally three months (less one day).
 Claims that will or may need to go to an employment tribunal include:

 There are rules on when is the start of the six month (or whatever) period within which a claim must be made, ie when is the discrimination seen as having happened.
-See 2012 Technical guidance from para 15.19.
-However, an important point is that the time limits do run from the time of the discrimination complained of, and are not necessarily extended by any internal or external complaints procedures.
+See 2014 Technical guidance from para 15.19, though this is a difficult area and case law continues to develop.
+It is also important that the time limits do run from the time of the discrimination complained of, and are not necessarily extended by any internal or external complaints procedures.

 Homepage | Equality Act in outline | Meaning of "disability" | Employment | Goods and services | Education | Human Rights Act | Proposed changes | Advice | Links | What's new | Site index | Privacy (cookies) | Disclaimer

 © Allan Tyrer 2000-2019

 Last updated 6th March 2019